Lung transplantation: History

 In 1988, Vera Dwyer, a woman from County Sligo in Ireland, was diagnosed with an irreversible, chronic and fibrotic lung disease.
 Later on that year, she received a single lung transplant in the UK.
 In November 2018, Ms. Dwyer was recognized as the world's longest surviving single lung transplant recipient in an event at the Mater Hospital in Dublin.
+She died in 2021, thirty-three years after her transplant.

+In 2021, the team at Cedars-Sinai in Los Angeles, California completed the world's first robotic lung transplant, allowing a minimally invasive approach to the procedure.

+The first lung transplant completed by James Hardy was commemorated in the American Innovation dollar Mississippi coin in 2023.

 Transplant requirements

 Requirements for potential donors

-There are certain requirements for potential lung donors, due to the needs of the potential recipient.
-In the case of living donors, this is also in consideration of how the surgery will affect the donor: